Cross-Modal Distillation for RGB-Depth Person Re-Identification: Results and Discussion

 \subsection{Performance for Cross-Modal Distillation}

-The cross-modal distillation network introduced in section~\ref{sec:met} involves two optimization steps.
-In the previous section~\ref{sec:singmod} networks for single-modal re-identification were analyzed.
-These networks correspond to the training in Step I of the cross-modal distillation.
-In this section experiments are presented to gain insight on the step II (distillation), and, in particular, on the advantages of transferring knowledge based on the depth or RGB modality.
+In this section the experiments with the cross-modal distillation method as presented in section~\ref{sec:met} will be introduced.
+As baseline or step I of the method the results from section ~\ref{sec:singmod} will be considered.
+In this section experiments are presented to gain insight on step II (distillation), and, in particular, on the advantages of transferring knowledge based on the depth or RGB modality.

-Figure \ref{biwi_transresults} presents the average mAP accuracy of the cross-modal distillation networks trained on the BIWI dataset in the cross-modal tasks with varying population of query and gallery between RGB and depth.
-The top four networks train the baseline network in depth (step I.), and then transfer to RGB (step II.).
-The bottom four networks train the baseline network in RGB (step I.), and then transfer to depth (step II.).
-Results are shown for the two feature extractor architectures Resnet18 and Resnet50.
-Additionally, the different colors indicate results with triplet (blue) and softmax (green) loss functions.
+Figure \ref{biwi_transresults} and \ref{robotpku_transresults} present the average mAP accuracy of the networks trained with cross-modal distillation in the cross-modal tasks with varying population of query and gallery between RGB and depth trained on the BIWI dataset and RobotPKU dataset, respectively.
+The top two networks in the Figures train the baseline network in depth (step I.), and then transfer to RGB (step II.).
+The bottom networks train the baseline network in RGB (step I.), and then transfer to depth (step II.).

-Results indicate that the accuracy obtained for when transferring from RGB to depth are significantly lower than from depth to RGB.
-Using depth images to populate a reference gallery, and RGB images as query achieves an mAP accuracy of about 31\% using Resnet50 optimized with softmax loss.
+Results indicate that the accuracy obtained when transferring from RGB to depth are significantly lower than from depth to RGB.
+For the BIWI dataset using depth images to populate a reference gallery, and RGB images as query achieves a mAP accuracy of about 31\% using networks optimized with softmax loss.
 The best mAP accuracy for the same task and transferring from RGB to depth is about 13\%.
-An explanation for this behavior is that the general shape information of a person that is captured in depth can, to a certain degree, be recovered in the RGB images.
+Also for the RobotPKU dataset the transfer from depth to RGB significantly outperforms the transfer from RGB to depth.
+The difference of the best networks in mAP is 11\%/7.5\% for varying query and gallery population.
+An explanation for this behavior is that the general shape information of a person that is captured in depth data can, to a certain degree, be recovered in the RGB images.
 In contrast, the additional descriptive information which is inherent in RGB, like color information cannot be found in depth images.
-This will be further analyzed in section~\ref{sec:complex}.\\[5pt] The performance obtained for models trained with the two losses is only slightly differing (see Table~\ref{biwitab}).
-Cross-modal distillation networks with a baseline trained with softmax loss profit from the deeper neural network architecture Resnet50, while networks with a baseline trained with triplet loss obtain a better result with the shallower Resnet18 architecture.
-The overall best performance is obtained with a baseline in Resnet50 and softmax loss with an average mAP of 30.1\% with RGB as gallery (G) and depth (D) as query and 27.1\% for depth as gallery and RGB as query.
-The corresponding average mAPs for the network with baseline Resnet18 and triplet loss are 28.1\% and 27.9\%, respectively.
+This behaviour will be further analyzed in section~\ref{sec:complex}.